kvarak/dnd/docs/_Classes/paladin.md

 In addition to promoting the freedom of individuals, bearers of this oath also encourage the chaos of the natural world.
 They dislike conquest of the wilderness, preferring that people live with nature, not against it.
 In the eyes of many of these paladins, the world was as it was meant to be when it was first made, without the changes wrought by mortal hands.
 Called fantra, after the Sylvan word for guardian, these paladins are keepers of chaos and defenders of disorder, sworn to uphold their values even to bloodshed.

-> *We need the tonic of wildness... at the same time that we are earnest to explore and learn all things, we require that all things be mysterious... that land and sea be indefinitely wild, unsurveyed and unfathomed by us because unfathomable.
-We can never have enough of nature.*
+> *"We need the tonic of wildness... at the same time that we are earnest to explore and learn all things, we require that all things be mysterious... that land and sea be indefinitely wild, unsurveyed and unfathomed by us because unfathomable.
+We can never have enough of nature."*
 >
 > -- Henry David Thoreau, Walden